 htop --tree

 This command starts Htop in a tree view, showing the hierarchy of processes.
-It’s beneficial for understanding the parent-child relationships between processes.
+In particular, it’s beneficial for understanding the parent-child relationships between processes.

 Showing Only Active Running Processes